 Your Credit Score is the first thing that a bank or money lender looks for to lend you the money.
 The Credit Score gives an accurate measurement of your financial health.
-If you have a good Credit Score then it becomes easy for you to be approved for new loans.
+If you have a good Credit Score, it becomes easy for you to be approved for new loans.

 A Credit Score also shows the way you manage your Credit.
 Sometimes you might get a loan at the lowest interest rate if you have a Great Credit Score.
 In this article, we will go through some general steps through which you can improve your Credit Score, these steps might differ based on your credit situation.

-Before getting into how to improve your Credit Score let’s try to gather some important knowledge about Credit Score.
+Before getting into how to improve your Credit Score let’s try to gather some critical knowledge about Credit Score.

 A Credit Score shows the Creditworthiness of an individual.
 A Credit Score Lies in the range of 300-900.
 The Credit Score is issued by Credit Bureaus.